List of poetry groups and movements: Twentieth century (1900–2000)

 The Proletarian poetry is a genre of political poetry developed in the United States during the 1920s and 1930s that endeavored to portray class-conscious perspectives of the working-class.
 Connected through their mutual political message that may be either explicitly Marxist or at least socialist, the poems are often aesthetically disparate.

 The Harlem Renaissance was a cultural movement in the 1920s involving many African-American writers from the New York Neighbourhood of Harlem.

+The Scottish Renaissance, including Scottish Gaelic Renaissance, was a modernist, mainly literary, movement of the 1920s to mid-20th century that incorporated folk influences with no nostalgia and a strong concern for the fate of Scotland's declining languages.
+The major figures associated with the movement were Hugh MacDiarmid, Edwin Muir, Naomi Mitchison, William Soutar, Lewis Grassic Gibbon, Robert Garioch, Sorley Maclean, George Campbell Hay, Sydney Goodsir Smith, Edwin Morgan, Derick Thomson, and Iain Crichton Smith.

+The Hermeticism was influential in the Renaissance, after the translation into Latin of a compilation of Greek Hermetic treatises called the Corpus Hermeticum by Marsilio Ficino (1433–1499).
+Within the Novecento Italiano, Hermetic poetry became an Italian literary movement in the 1920s and 1930s, developing in the interwar period.

 The OBERIU was a short-lived influential Soviet Russian avant-garde art group in Leningrad from 1927 to repressions in 1931, which held provocative performances, that foreshadowed the European theatre of the absurd, nonsensical illogical absurd verse and prose.
 Members associated with it were Daniil Kharms, Alexander Vvedensky, Nikolay Zabolotsky, Nikolay Oleynikov, Konstantin Vaginov, Igor Bekhterev (ru), and Yury Vladimirov (ru).

+The Négritude cultural, literary and political movement mainly developed by a francophone elite in the African diaspora during the 1930s, aimed at raising and cultivating "black consciousness"; the poets such as Léopold Senghor, Léon Damas and Aimé Césaire drew heavily on a surrealist literary style.

 The Objectivists were a loose-knit group of second-generation Modernists from the 1930s.
 They include Louis Zukofsky, Lorine Niedecker, Charles Reznikoff, George Oppen, Carl Rakosi, and Basil Bunting.
 Objectivists treated the poem as an object; they emphasised sincerity, intelligence, and the clarity of the poet's vision.

 The "Apollo Society" with the magazine Apollo was a neo-romantic group, formed in Cairo, Egypt in 1932.
 Its members were Ahmed Zaki Abu Shadi (founder), Ibrahim Nagi, Ali Mahmoud Taha, and Abu al-Qasim al-Shabbi.